rajat39912101/Javascript/README.md

 # Assignment 04
-Assignment 04 Todo List Application with Undo and Redo.SSN Form Layout Design Using HTML and CSS
+Assignment 04 Todo List Application with Undo and Redo.

 ## Coding Style
 - Todo items are added and removed into an array using the stack data structure.